Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Discussion

 Generally, hydrogen atoms predominantly occupy vacancy or interstitial sites between diffusion jumps.
 Diffusion occurs through rapid jumps between vacancy or interstitial sites (i.e., effective ion hops), with jump lengths reaching up to several angstroms.
-The microscopic processes of hydrogen diffusion in bridgmanite and post-perovskite resemble those in wadsleyite and ringwoodite {\citep{Caracas2017a}}.
+The microscopic processes of hydrogen diffusion in bridgmanite and post-perovskite resemble those in wadsleyite and ringwoodite {\cite{Caracas2017a}}.

-In fact, this microscopic mechanism is closely related to the activation enthalpy in the Arrhenius equation \eqtref{eq:Arrhenius}.
-The activation enthalpy is the energy difference between the system when hydrogen occupies the most energetically favorable position and when hydrogen passes the saddle point connecting the two energy minima \citep{Ingrin2006a}.
-Activation enthalpies of (Mg + 2H)\textsubscript{Si} are notably lower than those of (2H)\textsubscript{Mg} and (Mg + 2H)\textsubscript{Si}, for both bridgmanite and post-perovskite (\tabref{1} and Fig. S4). {Given that the ionic radius of Mg$^{2+}$ ($\sim$86 pm) and Al$^{3+}$ ($\sim$67.5 pm) is larger than that of Si$^{4+}$ ($\sim$54 pm) \citep{Slater1964a}, Mg and Al can effectively take up most of the space within a Si vacancy, making it difficult for hydrogen atoms to fit in.
-As such, \simg{} and \sial{} have relatively higher potential energies, and lower activation enthalpies, leading to the fastest hydrogen diffusion across all considered temperatures, pressures, and mineral phases.}
+In fact, this microscopic mechanism is closely related to the activation enthalpy in the Arrhenius equation Eq.~\ref{eq:Arrhenius}.
+The activation enthalpy is the energy difference between the system when hydrogen occupies the most energetically favorable position and when hydrogen passes the saddle point connecting the two energy minima \cite{Ingrin2006a}.
+Activation enthalpies of (Mg + 2H)\textsubscript{Si} are notably lower than those of (2H)\textsubscript{Mg} and (4H)\textsubscript{Si}, for both bridgmanite and post-perovskite (Table~\ref{tab:1} and Figure~S4). {Given that the ionic radius of Mg$^{2+}$ ($\sim$86 pm) and Al$^{3+}$ ($\sim$67.5 pm) is larger than that of Si$^{4+}$ ($\sim$54 pm) \cite{Slater1964a}, Mg and Al can effectively take up most of the space within a Si vacancy, making it difficult for hydrogen atoms to fit in.
+As such, (Mg + 2H)\textsubscript{Si} and (Al + H)\textsubscript{Si} have relatively higher potential energies, and lower activation enthalpies, leading to the fastest hydrogen diffusion across all considered temperatures, pressures, and mineral phases.}